Creed II

 Creed II is a 2018 American sports drama film directed by Steven Caple Jr. from a screenplay by Juel Taylor and Sylvester Stallone.
-It is the sequel to Creed (2015) and the eighth installment in the Rocky film series.
+It is the sequel to Creed (2015), a follow-up to Rocky IV (1985), and the eighth installment in the Rocky franchise.
 It stars Michael B. Jordan, Stallone, Tessa Thompson, Wood Harris, Phylicia Rashad, Florian Munteanu, and Dolph Lundgren.
-In the film, under the continued tutelage of Rocky Balboa (Stallone), Adonis Creed (Jordan) faces off against Viktor Drago (Munteanu), the son of Ivan Drago (Lundgren).
+In the film, under the continued tutelage of Rocky Balboa (Stallone), Adonis Creed (Jordan) faces off against Viktor Drago (Munteanu), the son of Ivan Drago (Lundgren), who became responsible for the death of Adonis' father Apollo Creed thirty-three years earlier.

 A Creed sequel was confirmed in January 2016, but was delayed because Creed director Ryan Coogler and Jordan faced scheduling conflicts due to their involvement in Black Panther (2018).
 Coogler was originally replaced by Stallone, who completed the screenplay by July 2017, but he was replaced by Caple that December, with Coogler instead serving as an executive producer.
 The rest of the cast, including the returns of Thompson, Rashad, and Lundgren, was confirmed by March 2018.
 Principal photography lasted from March to June, primarily on location in Philadelphia.

-Creed II premiered on November 14, 2018, at the Lincoln Center in New York City and was released in the United States by Mirror Releasing and internationally by Warner Bros.
+Creed II premiered on November 14, 2018, at the Lincoln Center in New York City and was released in the United States by Metro-Goldwyn-Mayer and Warner Bros.
 Pictures on November 21.
 The film received generally positive reviews from critics, who praised the performances (particularly those of Stallone, Jordan, and Lundgren), character development, and Caple's direction, while noting its predictability.
 It was also a commercial success, grossing $214 million worldwide.
+The film marked Stallone's final appearance in the series as Rocky Balboa, as the former confirmed in Instagram that he set the latter into retirement.

-The sequel, Creed III, directed by Jordan in his directorial debut, released March 3, 2023.
+The sequel, Creed III, directed by Jordan in his directorial debut, was released March 3, 2023.

 Plot

-In 2017, two years after his loss to "Pretty" Ricky Conlan, Adonis "Donnie" Creed, alongside his trainer Rocky Balboa, has won six straight bouts, culminating in a victory over Danny "Stuntman" Wheeler to win the WBC World Heavyweight Championship, and reclaimed his 1967 Ford Mustang that he had lost to Wheeler in a bet.
-Now a worldwide star, Donnie proposes marriage to his girlfriend, Bianca Taylor, who agrees.
-Bianca suggests starting a new life together in Los Angeles, but Donnie is reluctant to leave Philadelphia, and thus Rocky.
+In 2018, three years after his loss to "Pretty" Ricky Conlan, Adonis "Donnie" Creed, alongside his trainer Rocky Balboa who has beaten his cancer, has won six straight bouts, culminating in a victory over Danny "Stuntman" Wheeler to win the WBC World Heavyweight Championship, and reclaimed his 1967 Ford Mustang which he had lost to Wheeler in a bet.
+Now a worldwide star, Adonis proposes marriage to his girlfriend, Bianca Taylor, who accepts.
+Bianca suggests starting a new life together in Los Angeles, but Adonis is reluctant to leave Philadelphia and Rocky.

-In Ukraine, Ivan Drago, the former Soviet boxer who killed Donnie's father Apollo Creed during a bout in 1985, has been living destitute since losing to Rocky that year, and seeks to regain glory.
-Assisted by promoter Buddy Marcelle, Ivan pits his son, Viktor, against Donnie.
-When Rocky refuses to support Donnie's acceptance of Viktor's challenge, Donnie leaves for Los Angeles.
+In Ukraine, Ivan Drago, the former Soviet boxer who killed Adonis' late father Apollo during a bout in 1985, has been living destitute since losing to Rocky that year, and seeks to regain glory.
+Assisted by promoter Buddy Marcelle, Ivan pits his son, Viktor, against Adonis.
+When Rocky, out of fear for Adonis possibly suffering the same fate as Apollo, refuses to support Adonis' acceptance of Viktor's challenge, Adonis leaves for Los Angeles.